iferdel/sensor-data-streaming-pubsub/README.md

 * *maybe(GIF showing map with GPS data from sensors -- either static or dynamic locations)*

 > [!NOTE]
 > I think that a design like this serves as a solid starting point for a larger project involving real sensor hardware, including GPS (via Wi-Fi or GSM), in both mobile vehicles and static machinery, as well as in civil infrastructure.
+RabbitMQ is quite flexible and powerfull with its routing strategy, recenlty featured stream queues, resilience and so on.
+Same with TimescaleDB which closens up a whole paradigm of noSQL regarding time-series solutions.
+Lastly, Go is pretty dope.

 ## Reason
 Back in 2020, I worked on **vibration analysis**.
 My main background at that time was in **Mechanical Engineering**, and I took on a role that involved designing sensor installations, performing in-field measurements, and analyzing the data back at the office.